DeepRank/deeprank/README.md

 pip install tensorflow-tensorboard
 ```

+## Visualization of the features

-The visuzalisation of the feature on the grid can be done quite easily with VMD
+The visuzalisation of the features on the grid can be done quite easily with VMD

   * [VMD](http://www.ks.uiuc.edu/Research/vmd/)